jenkinsci/gerrit-code-review-plugin/README.md

 by a specific checker.
 In the `Query String`-field enter the scheme name or checker UUID respectively.

+To let Jenkins create a checker use the `Add checker in Gerrit`-behaviour instead.
+This behaviour allows to configure a checker.
+The `Checker UUID`- and `Display Name`- fields are mandatory.
+On saving the configuration, Jenkins will create/update the checker in Gerrit.

-Jenkins will then only start builds for changes that have pending checks handled by the configured checkers and will set the status of the check to `SCHEDULED`.
+Jenkins will then only start builds for changes that have pending checks handled by the configured checker(s) and will set the status of the check to `SCHEDULED`.

 # Plugin Releases